 What Obligations Do I Have To Employees And Customers?

-As a business owner, you are under a duty to take reasonable care to ensure the safety of both your employees and customers.
-This is otherwise known as Work Health and Safety obligations.
+As a business owner, you have a duty to take reasonable care to ensure the safety and wellbeing of both employees and customers.
+This responsibility falls under Work Health and Safety obligations, which in 2025 require regular review and updates to risk assessments and safety protocols.

 Work Health And Safety Obligations

-• Making sure employees have the correct equipment to operate safely
+• Providing employees with the correct safety equipment

-• Assigning a person to oversee workplace health and safety
+• Designating a responsible person to oversee workplace safety

 Can I Franchise My Brick And Mortar Business?